Arrested youth detention center worker was fired, rehired

 In the lawsuit, which Asbury withdrew months after filing, he said the appeals board “completely exonerated” him.
 He also claimed Lutz used him as a scapegoat for “institutional deficiencies” and called the investigation a “witch hunt” sparked by disgruntled employees.

 The former co-worker who spoke to The AP said Asbury and others took a militant, intimidating approach to their jobs.
 Instead of having unruly kids serve a “time out” on the main floor in view of the staff, they locked them in their rooms alone for hours at a time, she said.
-And the use of physical force to subdue the teens increased.
+And the use of physical force to subdue then teens increased.

 “It was very obvious once people from YDC came up and started working on our unit, the unit shifted, and it shifted to more disciplinarian, more aggressiveness,” she said.
 “It went from an environment where we would talk the kids down to deescalate them to physically confining them to deescalate them and holding them down when they were screaming and carrying on.”